flpsandor/onlineshop/README.md

 - User can see all product
 - User can categorise products, by id, name, and category
 - User can access the register endpoint
+- User can add product in shopping cart

 ## User
 - User can create orders